bpmutter/javascript-trivia/README.md

 ## Data Sourcing & Project Inspiration
 The data was sourced from from the awesome <a href="https://github.com/lydiahallie/javascript-questions" target="_blank" rel="noopener">javascript-questions</a> repo created by the awesome <a href="https://github.com/lydiahallie" target="_blank" rel="noopener">Lydia Hallie</a>.
 Immense thanks to her and everyone who helped contribute to the javascript-questions project.
 Without their work, this project would only be a fraction of what it is.

 While the javascript-questions information is truly steller, it only lived in a Markdown file...until now.
-In order to create JavaScript Trivia, the data from javascript-questions was parsed and turned into <a href="https://github.com/bpmutter/js-trivia-api/tree/master/questions" target="_blank" rel="noopener">JSON files</a>.
-The parsed data was used to create a [public API](/api), which was then used to create the [Play](/play) section of this website.
+In order to create JavaScript Trivia, the data from javascript-questions was parsed and turned into <a href="https://github.com/bpmutter/js-trivia-api/tree/master/questions" target="_blank">JSON files</a>.
+The parsed data was used to create a [public API](/api), which was then used to create the [Play](https://javascript-trivia.com/play) section of this website.

 ---